kavonjon/onaylf/docs/documentation.md

 This will start three containers:
 - `onaylf_django`: Web application (port 8100, internal)
 - `onaylf_postgres`: PostgreSQL database (internal)
-- `onaylf_nginx`: Nginx server (ports 80 and 443, exposed to host)
+- `onaylf_nginx`: Nginx server (port 80, exposed to host)

 7. **Configure External Load Balancer**

-The nginx container listens directly on ports 80 and 443.
-Configure your external load balancer to forward traffic to these ports.
+The nginx container listens on port 80 (HTTP).
+The load balancer terminates SSL and forwards decrypted traffic.

 **Load Balancer Requirements:**
-- Terminate SSL at the load balancer
+- Terminate SSL at the load balancer (SSL offload)
-- Forward traffic to your server on port 80 (HTTP) or 443 (HTTPS)
+- Forward traffic to your server on port 80 (HTTP)
 - Set the `X-Forwarded-Proto` header to `https` for HTTPS requests
 - Set the `X-Forwarded-For` header with the client's real IP address
 1. **Access and Verify the Application**